Topps: Trading cards for other sports

 In the United Kingdom, where football stickers have been popular over roughly the same period of time as trading cards, Topps acquired the old Amalgamated and British Confectionery firm in 1974, bringing its production methods and card style to Britain.
 Topps also makes cards for the Scottish Professional Football League.
 Under its Merlin brand, it has the licence to produce stickers for the Premier League and the national team.
 Its main competition is the Italian firm Panini.
 Until 2019, Topps made 'Topps Premier League' stickers and the Match Attax trading card game, and since 2015 it has produced stickers and trading cards for the UEFA Champions League.
+Topps also makes hockey and wrestling trading cards.

 In 2008, Topps gained the rights to production of WWE trading cards.
 The first variation of cards were aptly titled Slam Attax, a play on words of the previously popular football trading card game Match Attax (also made by Topps).
 The first set was released in late 2008 in the U.K., and it was then later released in the United States in mid-2009.
 This later proved to be a pattern for subsequent Slam Attax sets and variations, with the U.K. getting an earlier release than the U.S..
 After failing to take off, Topps ceased production of Slam Attax cards in the U.S. after only two sets, whilst continuing the line in the U.K. and in Europe where in contrast the brand had become more popular.
 It remains today one of the longest running Topps brands in the U.K..

 In 2008, Topps and Zuffa, LLC signed an exclusive agreement to produce mixed martial arts trading cards.
 Among the included cards were current and former athletes from the UFC.